tweag/haskell-training/material/domain.md

 ---

-The compiler complains that he wants strings while we have `Answer`s.
+We need to fill the holes with strings while we have `Answer`s.
 Luckily in Haskell there is a standard mechanism to transform a data type to `String`.

 It is the `Show` type class, which provides a `show :: Show a => a -> String` function.